'Nail Corsets' Are Just One Of The Euphoria Manicure Outtakes You Need To See

 They’re so perfect for each character.

 If you don’t quite know what to do with your Sunday nights now that Euphoria wrapped up its record-breaking second season, you’re not alone.
-The abrupt end of absurd-yet-hilarious Alexa Demie memes or a glitter-covered Hunter-Schafer-as-Jules outfits ‘til 2024 is bleak — not to mention all the seemingly-important storylines left unfinished or untouched.
 In the wild world of Euphoria, aesthetics are a gifts that keep on giving.
-Long after an episode airs, fans speculate over a hidden eyeliner meaning, the significance of a particular Euphoria character’s nails, the rational behind a dress in a pivotal scene.
+Long after an episode airs, fans speculate over a hidden eyeliner meaning, the significance of a particular Euphoria character’s nails (like Maddy’s corset nails), or the rationale behind a dress in a pivotal scene.
 It keeps us going week to week, but to survive until the next season, it’s time to dig deeper into Euphoria’s aesthetic lore — fortunately, the creatives who actually work on the show couldn't agree more.

 The first thing these behind-the-scenes glimpses do is drive home just how much forethought and detail every creative on the show puts into their particular speciality — even more minor characters have complete biographies (even if unknown to the audience) and exhibit subtle quirks or characteristics that hint at their overall personality.
-For example, in one TikTok all about Chloe Cherry’s fan-favorite character Faye, Natalie Minerva, the show’s nail artist, takes viewers on a tour through Faye’s unused nail sets.
-“These Christmas ones,” Minerva explains to a reporter, pointing at a candy cane-striped set, “we thought that she would wear them on New Year’s because obviously she would’t get her nails done in time for New Year’s because she’s...consumed with other things.
+For example, in one TikTok all about Chloe Cherry’s fan-favorite character Faye, Minerva takes viewers on a tour through Faye’s unused nail sets.
+“These Christmas ones,” Minerva explains to a reporter, pointing at a candy cane-striped set, “we thought that she would wear them on New Year’s because obviously she wouldn’t get her nails done in time for New Year’s because she’s...consumed with other things.
 We were going to mess them up and burn them because she’s a little chaotic,” she laughs.

 Maddy’s nail sets are, unsurprisingly, the most versatile of the bunch.
 As her friend group’s fiery, unwaveringly loyal leader, her nails reflect her experimental fashion and beauty sense with a combination of shapes, lengths, colors, and designs.
 One gold-tipped French manicure set spells out M-A-D-D-Y in a gold foil Old English font, while another feature what Minerva has coined as “nail corsets” or stripes of color anchored by a single, gleaming jewel.